boyofgreen/web-app-HOL/cross-platform-app-with-cordova/README.md

 	_Click View Code for file config.xml_

-1. Once the xml view of the file has loaded, insert the BackgroundColor line as shown below:
+1. You should see the xml view of the file.
+Insert the BackgroundColor line as shown below:

 	<!-- mark:5 -->
 	````XML